 Treats wrapped in paper or cardboard are the most eco-friendly (or you can grab these organic fruit candies that come in compostable cellophane).

 You can even take it to the next level with unbleached paper products!

-Besides that, you can also look for non-GMO, Organic treats like these YumEarth Organic Pops which are healthier!
+Besides that, you can also look for non-GMO, Organic treats like these YumEarth Organic Pops!